Oregon Greens – AKA: Manitoba Medicine

 It is ridiculously potent and tasty.
 It’s flowers are very frosty and sticky, and often have a rather enjoyable sweet piney smell and taste.

 Plants of Oregon Greens make BIG dense buds, but they are fairly mold-resistant.
-And because these plants are usually ready for harvest by end of August to first week of September, they will be chopped and curing long before the early fall rains start in northern Oregon.
+And because these plants are usually ready for harvest by end of August to mid September, they will be chopped and curing long before the early fall rains start in northern Oregon.

-Oregon Greens yields very well for their size, but plants are slow vegers.
-Typically most plants will reach a height of 3-4 feet outdoors, with some individuals going to 6 feet.
+Oregon Greens yields very well for their size, but plants are slow veggers.
+Typically most plants will reach a height of 3-4 feet outdoors, with a few individuals going to 6 feet.

 NOT recommended for indoors.
 NOT recommended for latitutes below 45N.